Ronmantech/Helpful_Programs/README.md

 SSH Template was created to reduce the constant need to constantly enter your ssh link and password.

-Change the ssh link here to the link you want to connect to:
+Change the ssh link, to the link you want to connect to:
 ```
 spawn ssh "\ENTER SSH LINK HERE"
 ```